Rotate phone to view

 Kilimanjaro Rongai 5p

-is the best non-technical five night private trek on the Rongai Trail
+... is the best non-technical five night trek along the Rongai Trail

 in the northeast region of Tanzania